Application for PT Licensure

 - Please note: Temporary permit issue and expiration dates are related to the exam date you select.
 See chart.
 “Temporary Permits for PT New Graduates in 2021”

 This permit allows applicants to practice physical therapy under direct, immediate, and on premise supervision.
 It may be granted once and cannot be renewed.

 CRIMINAL BACKGROUND CHECK (CBC)

-A fingerprint information packet will be mailed to you AFTER you submit a licensure application and fees.
+A fingerprint information packet will be EMAILED to you AFTER you submit a licensure application and fees.
 A CBC is required for final licensure.
 CBC results can take 2-4 weeks.
 Information is available on the CBC's website.

 BOARD MEETINGS AND DEADLINES

 It is your responsibility to make sure your file is complete; i.e. completed application, exam scores, and documentation have been received by the Board.
 The Board will not review applicants with incomplete files.
 Applicants who answer yes to a question on their application or provide incomplete information are reviewed by the licensure committee at a PT Board meeting*.
 Wall and wallet certificates will be issued after the Board meetings.